What Are Some of the Best Places to Visit on the English Coast?

 England's West Country : Where Sandy Bays Beckon

-The wild and windswept sands of Cornwall offer some of the best seaside locations in England although accessibility is often a problem especially in the height of the surfing season; this has however helped to preserve their near natural state.
+The wild and windswept sands of Cornwall offer some of the best seaside locations in England although accessibility is often a problem especially at the height of the surfing season; this has however helped to preserve their near natural state.
 The West Country is also blessed with more sunshine hours and enjoys a more temperate climate than the rest of England due to the Gulf Stream.

 Cornwall has no motorways and no international airport; all traffic must arrive via Plymouth over the recently widened Tamar suspension bridge or on the Torpoint Ferry or further north beyond the source of the river Tamar.
 Trains trundle into Cornwall at a snail’s pace across the unique Victorian railway bridge built by Isambard Kingdom Brunel.
 Leaving the cityscape far behind, tourists can look forward to a memorable Cornish adventure in England’s westernmost county—a place quite apart from the rest of England with its rich Celtic past and mythological connections.